bhanusolanki45/Elevate-Labs-Internship/README.md

 print(df.isnull().sum())

-# Rename column headers to be clean and uniform (e.g., lowercase, no spaces).
+# Renamed column headers to be clean and uniform with (lowercase, no spaces).

 df.columns = df.columns.str.lower().str.replace(' ','-')
 print(df.columns)

- # Check and fix data types (e.g., age should be int, date as datetime).
+ # Checked and fix data types (e.g., age should be int, date as datetime).

 print(df.dtypes)